19 Career Options After Learning Japanese

 1. Career as a Japanese translator

 Employers and potential employees seek translators.
-Companies and organizations across industries also seek translators to help them deal with an international clientele.
+Companies and organizations across industries also seek translators to serve their international clientele.

 Since the work concerns formal matters, those who have learned the standard form as in the textbooks will have an edge.